stonly/Python-Basic-CLI/README.md

 Python-Basic-CLI
 ================

-A very basic command line application in Python
+A very basic command line application in Python.